dataprofessor/thumbnail-image/README.md

 ## How the app works?

+Herein are the general workflow of the app.

 **Input:**
 - User selects 2 colors they like (or randomly select complementary colors, blue + orange, green + red)
 - Enter title text to display on thumbnail image